C690 H1115 N177 O203 S6

-(Compound details obtained from ChemIDplus Advanced,1 Journal of Internal Medicine article,2 Proleukin Full Prescribing Information,3 and ClinicalTrials.gov4,5)
+(Compound details obtained from PubMed,1 Journal of Internal Medicine article,2 Proleukin Full Prescribing Information,3 and ClinicalTrials.gov4,5)

 What is aldesleukin?

-Aldesleukin is a drug that has been approved by the U.S.under the brand name Proleukin for the treatment of two types of cancers: cell carcinoma and melanoma.3 It is also being studied as an to treat HIV .6
+Aldesleukin is a drug that has been approved by the U.S. Food and Drug Administration (FDA) under the brand name Proleukin for the treatment of two types of cancers: renal cell carcinoma and melanoma.3 It is also being studied as an investigational drug to treat HIV infection.6

-As an investigational HIV drug, aldesleukin belongs to a group of drugs called.2 Immune modulators (also called immunomodulators) are substances that help to activate, boost, or restore normal immune function.
+As an investigational HIV drug, aldesleukin belongs to a group of drugs called immune modulators.2 Immune modulators (also called immunomodulators) are substances that help to activate, boost, or restore normal immune function.

-Aldesleukin is a synthetic version of, which is a that is made naturally in the body.
-Interleukin-2 helps activate the to make more immune cells and stimulates existing immune cells to fight infections, such as HIV infection.3,7
+Aldesleukin is a synthetic version of interleukin-2, which is a protein that is made naturally in the body.
+Interleukin-2 helps activate the immune system to make more immune cells and stimulates existing immune cells to fight infections, such as HIV infection.3,7

 Select clinical trials of aldesleukin